Parineeti Chopra talks about her ten-year trip to Bollywood - ExBulletin

 Parineeti Chopra talks about her ten-year trip to Bollywood

+Parineeti Chopra made her Bollywood debut in 2011 with “Ladies vs. Ricky Bahl”.
+The actress has spent a decade in the Hindi film industry and says she didn’t want it any other way.
 “I think I had a dream launch.
 I had an amazing career.
-It’s the same as an amazing life.
-You have to have ups and downs.
-You have to have successes and failures. .
+It’s like an amazing life.
+You’ve got to have ups and downs.
+You have to have successes and failures.
 Joys and pain.
 You have to make a living and it’s the same in your career, “Parineeti said in a conversation with IANS.

-“To have a full career, you should see all aspects of it.
-In front of the camera, behind the camera, you should see blockbuster movies, flop movies, you should see failures … all kinds of experiences should be the.” added the actress.
+Career, you should see all aspects of it.
+In front of the camera, behind the camera, you should see blockbuster movies, flop movies, you should see failures … all kinds of experiences should be there, ”the actress added.

 Sources